fjcalzado/Asynchronous-Javascript/readme.md

 - Javascript is intended for web applications with I/O-bound operations in mind.
 It uses an asynchronous non-blocking model with a single-threaded event loop.
 - Event loop model allows to dispatch asynchronous notifications concurrently, but also can be exhausted and make application performance decrease if not understood correctly.
 Keep callbacks light.
 - For those CPU intensive tasks, parallelism is slowly starting to appear in Javascript.
+- Most common asynchronous patterns are:
+  - Callback.
+Function to be run when an asynchronous operation ends.